 Press Windows Key + R, type cmd to open command prompt window

 Use the command convert drive_letter: /fs:ntfs (drive_letter is the drive letter to convert to NTFS)

-Note: Converting from FAT32 to NTFS won’t cause any data lose.
-But to be on the safer side, it is advised to take backup before performing the steps.
+Note: Converting from FAT32 to NTFS won’t cause any data to lose.
+But to be on the safer side, it is advised to take a backup before performing the steps.

 Run check disk screen is repeating because of a corrupted OS

-If all the above steps is performed and still the disk screen is repeating, this might be because of a corrupted OS setting.
+If all the above steps are performed and still the disk screen is repeating, this might be because of a corrupted OS setting.

 - Press Windows Key + R for Run window, type regedit, click Yes to the screen that pops up.
 This will open registry editor.